Sourcepass MCOE Blog

 How Phishing-Resistant MFA Reduces Risk in Microsoft 365

-Phishing-resistant authentication methods use cryptographic, device-bound processes instead of browser-based prompts.
+Phishing-resistant authentication methods verify users through hardware tied to a specific device instead of browser-based prompts.

 Common examples include: